savedkeystrokes/savedkeystrokes.github.io/_drafts/2018-08-21-Dynamic-Encryption-Of-Dsc.md

 ## The Pitch

-When you have a credential secret there is an issue that, at rest on the release agent, you can find an unencrypted plaintext password of the account in the mof, adding a certificate allows you to encrypt the mof in both locations.
+When you have a credential secret there is an issue that, at rest, on the release agent, you can find an unencrypted plaintext password of the account in the mof, adding a certificate allows you to encrypt the mof in both locations.

 I have experienced this every time I need to get a new deployment up and running to a new server, with a secret involved.
 What I am going to show is a way to shortcut this process and get and use the certificate at run time.

+if you do not secure your mof you can find secrets leaking out of your mof

 ## The Guidelines on Securing a mof